Table of Contents

 Potential Limitations of a Spendthrift Trust

 A spendthrift trust might not be effective in every situation.
 It's important to work with a legal expert who can help you navigate state laws, your individual circumstances and your goals.
-Also, be aware that these trusts might not offer protection when the beneficiary owes child support or is facing other legal claims.
+Be aware that these trusts might not offer protection when the beneficiary owes child support or is facing other legal claims.

 The Bottom Line